rabbitmq/rabbitmq-website/site/api-guide.md

 ## <a id="publishing" class="anchor" href="#publishing">Publishing Messages</a>

-To publish a message to an exchange, use <code>Channel.basicPublish</code> as follows:
+To publish a message to an exchange, use `Channel.basicPublish` as follows:

 <pre class="lang-java">
 byte[] messageBodyBytes = "Hello, world!".getBytes();
 channel.basicPublish(exchangeName, routingKey, null, messageBodyBytes);
 </pre>

-For fine control, use overloaded variants to specify the <code>mandatory</code> flag, or send messages with pre-set message properties (see the [Publishers guide](/publishers.html) for details):
+For fine control, use overloaded variants to specify the `mandatory` flag, or send messages with pre-set message properties (see the [Publishers guide](/publishers.html) for details):

 <pre class="lang-java">